Gallery-of-Kaeon/Kaeon-JS/README.md

 <h2 align="center">What is Kaeon United?</h2>

-Kaeon United is JavaScript framework designed to meet the following goals:
+Kaeon United (pronounced "KAI-on") is JavaScript framework designed to meet the following goals:

 * To allow the use of CommonJS in the browser, even when module paths are dynamic,